Hebrew & RTL in Neovim: a small, practical journey

 symbol_map U+0590-U+05FF Cousine

-Bonus 2 — Markdown rendering inside Neovim
+Bonus 2 - Markdown rendering

-I’ve had a great experience using render-markdown.nvim for nicer Markdown in Neovim; I was pleased to find out that it behaved well even when my paragraphs were RTL.
+I’ve had a great experience using render-markdown.nvim for nicer Markdown in Neovim.
+I was pleased to find out that it behaved well even when my paragraphs were RTL.
 Highly recommended.

-On the CLI side, I hoped to pipe Markdown through Glow for pretty previews—but Glow doesn’t render RTL correctly today (reversed text, left-aligned).
-I opened an issue there; until that’s addressed, I’m sticking to Neovim for Markdown or using a bidi-aware pipeline.
+On the CLI side, I hoped to pipe Markdown through Glow for pretty previews, but Glow doesn’t render RTL correctly today (reversed text, left-aligned).

 alias hat='fribidi --width $(tput cols)'